ioios-io/demos/README.md

 ## Demonstrations of ioios devices in action
-A growing and loosely currated collection of tutorials all written with the aim of showcasing ioios devices whilst providing snippets of useful code for smart home platforms.
+A growing and loosely curated collection of tutorials all written with the aim of showcasing ioios devices whilst providing snippets of useful code for smart home platforms.

 ### 1: Climate Control (in Home Assistant with ESPHome)
 #### 1a: First Flash with ESPHome